Lunilux24/Homelab/Tools/README.md

 ![Pihole Dashboard Screenshot](../Photos/pihole.png)

+### Unfortunate Limitations

+Unfortunately, after getting to this point in the setup, I realized that my router would not allow me to set Pihole as my default DNS for the entire network.
+Ideally, I would have configured it so that all devices that connect to my Wi-Fi automatically use Pihole without need for manual setup.
+Since this wasn't a possibility for me anymore, that left me with two main paths: either set Pihole as my DHCP server as well or buy a new router and run double NAT.
+Unfortunately, the bastards at Rogers also made it impossible to use Pihole as a DHCP server as well meaning that I was only left with the latter choice.
+In the end, I actually chose none of these paths and decided that I would setup Pihole on a per device basis and just leave it at that.
+It was the cheapest and easiest path.
+Especially with the reasoning I had for using Pihole, it didn't make sense to go all in on setting up a second router.
+Perhaps I can leave it for a future project.

 ## Setting up Glance

 Installing glance was relativlely simple due to their very detailed [documentation](https://github.com/glanceapp/glance/tree/main?tab=readme-ov-file#installation).
 I started off by creating a new directory as well as the template files within by running: